Renormalisation of SMEFT bosonic interactions up to dimension eight by LNV operators: Theory and methodology

 The covariant derivative is defined as:

 Here, $e$, $u$ and $d$ represent the right-handed leptons, up- and down-type quarks; $\ell$ and $q$ represent the left-handed leptons and quarks; and $B, W,$ and $G$ represent the gauge fields corresponding to $U(1)_Y, \ SU(2)_L$ and $SU(3)_C$, with $g_1, \, g_2$ and $g_3$ as their gauge couplings, respectively.
-We represent the SM Higgs doublet by $\phi$ $(Y=\frac{1}{2})$, and $\widetilde{\phi}= \ii \sigma^2 \phi^\ast$, where $\sigma$'s denote the Pauli Matrices $(I=1,2,3)$.
+We represent the SM Higgs doublet by $\phi$ $(Y=\frac{1}{2})$, and $\widetilde{\phi}= \ii \sigma^2 \phi^\ast$, where $\sigma$'s denote the Pauli matrices $(I=1,2,3)$.
 We denote the $U(1)_Y$ hypercharge by $Y$, and $\lambda$'s are the Gell-Mann matrices ($A=1,...,8$).

-In the SMEFT expansion, the dimension-8 Wilson coefficients are suppressed by a power of \order{4}.
-From power counting, we deduce that the running of dimension-8 at this order is triggered by the insertions of (I) one dimension-8 ($ d_8 $) \cite{DasBakshi:2022mwk}, (II) two dimension-6 ($ d_6 $) \cite{Chala:2021pll}, (III) one dimension-5 ($ d_5 $) and one dimension-7 ($ d_7 $), (IV) two dimension-5 and one dimension-6 or (V) four dimension-5 Wilson coefficients.
+In the SMEFT expansion, the $d_8$ Wilson coefficients are suppressed by a power of \order{4}.
+From power counting, we deduce that the running of $d_8$ at this order is triggered by the insertions of (I) one $ d_8 $ \cite{DasBakshi:2022mwk}, (II) two $ d_6 $ \cite{Chala:2021pll}, (III) one $ d_5 $ and one $ d_7 $, (IV) two $d_5$ and one $d_6$ or (V) four $d_5$ Wilson coefficients.
 The Weinberg operator is the only operator at $ d_5 $ \cite{PhysRevLett.43.1566}.
 We use physical bases for the insertions of $d_6$ \cite{Grzadkowski:2010es} and $d_7$ \cite{Lehman:2014jma}.
-However, the method employed to compute the divergences requires Green's bases for $d_6$ \cite{Gherardi:2020det} and $d_8$ \cite{Chala:2021cgt} \footnote[3]{Other choices for SMEFT $d_7$ and $d_8$ operators basis are available at \cite{Liao:2016hru,Li:2020gnx}.}.
+However, the method employed to compute the divergences requires Green's bases for $d_6$ \cite{Gherardi:2020det} and $d_8$ \cite{Chala:2021cgt} \footnote[3]{Other choices for SMEFT $d_7$ and $d_8$ operators basis are available at \cite{Liao:2016hru,Li:2020gnx,Ren:2022tvi}.}.

-The renormalisation of the dimension-8 Wilson coefficients is performed using an off-shell scheme \cite{Chala:2021cgt}.
+We perform the renormalisation of the $d_8$ Wilson coefficients using an off-shell scheme \cite{Chala:2021cgt}.
 The rationale of this method consists in considering only diagrams that are 1-particle irreducible (1PI) to generate the divergences of the Wilson coefficients (including those of non-physical operators).
-In general, we could do this by expanding the physical basis with any set of redundant operators spanning all the possible interactions.
+In general, we do this by extending the physical basis with a set of redundant operators spanning all the possible interactions.